dsubires/DiscoveryModule/README.md

 # DiscoveryModule
-modularized implementation of Watson Discovery (IBM-WATSON) developed in nodeJS.
+Modularized implementation of Watson Discovery (IBM-WATSON) developed in nodeJS.